Screening Modalities

 sDNA-FIT(CRC)c 0.93g 0.84g

-• Stool tests require no bowel preparation, no sedation, and are non-invasive2
+• Stool tests require no bowel preparation, no sedation, and are noninvasive2,3

-• The Unites States Preventive Services Task Force guidelines note that for sDNA-FIT, there is insufficient evidence about appropriate longitudinal follow up of abnormal findings after a negative diagnostic colonoscopy, and there is no direct evidence evaluating effect of sDNA-FIT on CRC mortality3
+• The United States Preventive Services Task Force recommendations note that for sDNA-FIT, there is insufficient evidence about appropriate longitudinal follow-up of abnormal findings after a negative diagnostic colonoscopy, and there is no direct evidence evaluating effect of sDNA-FIT on CRC mortality3

 • The recommendations note that there is no direct evidence evaluating the effect of CT colonography on CRC mortality; there is limited evidence about the potential benefits or harms of possible evaluation and treatment of incidental extracolonic findings, which are common3

-• Extracolonic findings are detected in 1.3% to 11.4% of exams, but ≤3% required medical or surgical treatment3
+• Extracolonic findings are detected in 1.3% to 11.4% of exams, but ≤3% require medical or surgical treatment3

 Colonoscopy

-• Evidence from cohort studies that colonoscopy reduces CRC mortality
+• Evidence from cohort studies shows that colonoscopy reduces CRC mortality

 • Harms from colonoscopy include bleeding and perforation, which both increase with age